Food Fun Travel is supported by its readers. If you purchase through our links, we might earn a commission. Thanks for

 Toasts couldn’t happen though, without also having something to toast with – and in Georgia, the birthplace of winemaking, wine is the only beverage that can make for a true Supra experience.
 Though other beverages, like chacha (Georgian grappa) are sometimes toasted as well.

 Be aware that wine drinking in Georgia is certainly not about getting drunk.
 Georgians take the whole process of wine production and drinking very seriously.
 Toasting is a very important ritual at a Georgian table.
 Georgian toasts are like speeches or stories, in which the speaker says something personal about an important, emotional theme.
 While this is serious business, there is also a lot of humor and warmth in this tradition.
 Between toasts spontaneous singing and dancing of guests is common.

 Although drunken behavior would be considered shameful, being able to drink huge amounts of wine, especially for male attendees of the Supra, is a necessary talent.
 There will be many, many toasts over hours of toasting and feasting.
 Foreigners may find it hard to keep up!
 But that should not put you off trying to get invited to a real Georgian Supra when you visit Georgia.
 It’s a unique cultural event and an honor to be invited.

-To be a good Tamada and lead the table properly means having several skills, including being ingenious and thoughtful with words, speaking clearly and openly and most importantly, to deliver each toast with originality and humor.
+To be a good Tamada and lead the table properly means having several skills, including being ingenious and thoughtful with words, speaking clearly and openly, and most importantly, delivering each toast with originality and humor.

 The process of choosing a Tamada

 If the Supra is small with only a few visitors, the head of the household is the Tamada.
-However, massive events like weddings, birthdays, christenings etc. the family chooses a Tamada in advance.
+However, with massive events like weddings, birthdays, christenings, etc. the family chooses a Tamada in advance.